cairo-book/cairo-book/src/ch06-03-concise-control-flow-with-if-let-and-while-let.md

 situation and whether gaining conciseness is an appropriate trade-off for losing exhaustive checking.

-In other words, you can think of `if let` as syntax sugar for a `match` that runs code when the value matches one pattern and then ignores all other values.
+In other words, you can think of `if let` as syntactic sugar for a `match` that runs code when the value matches one pattern and then ignores all other values.

 We can include an `else` with an `if let`.
 The block of code that goes with the